Learn how to make these DIY Halloween decorations, perfect for beginning crafters on a budget! These ideas will change your holiday decor.

 The dollar store and Goodwill are also great places to find unique surfaces and supplies.
 I’ve seen people turned used baby doll heads into unique mummy wall art.
 Think outside the box, and you’ll have the most awesome Halloween decor ever!

-To celebrate the holiday, I pulled together a list of 50 DIY Halloween decorations I think you should try.
-Okay, maybe not all 50, but you’re sure to love something from this list.
+To celebrate the holiday, I pulled together a list of 50+ DIY Halloween decorations I think you should try.
+Okay, maybe you don’t need to try all 50, but you’re sure to love something from this list.

 All of them are perfect for beginners and none of them are too expensive to make.
-Scroll down to see my DIY Halloween decorating picks!
+Scroll down to see my holiday decorating picks!

 DIY Halloween Decorations

 Learn how to make decor for Halloween on a budget!
 These unique projects are perfect for beginning crafters - get home home holiday ready with these spooky tutorials.